SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Troubleshooting/CICD_Troubleshooting_GitHubFailures.md

 #### 'Analyze' step - You are running CI analysis while Automatic Analysis is enabled.
 Please consider disabling one or the other

-This setting is unfortunately only accessible for people with admin rights on SonarCloud.
-A [repository](https://github.com/SkylineCommunications/Skyline.DataMiner.CICD.Tools.SonarCloudFixer) has been set up that, every 10 minutes, checks if there are any projects with *Automatic Analysis* enabled and disables it.
+This setting is only accessible for people with admin rights on SonarCloud.
+However, a [SonarCloudFixer repository](https://github.com/SkylineCommunications/Skyline.DataMiner.CICD.Tools.SonarCloudFixer) has been set up that checks every 10 minutes whether *Automatic Analysis* is enabled in any projects and, if so, disables it.

-After the setting is disabled, run your workflow again to verify if everything is ok.
+Once the setting is disabled, run your workflow again to verify if everything is OK.

 #### 'Sonar Quality Gate check' step - Quality Gate not set for the project.
 Please configure the Quality Gate in SonarQube or remove sonarqube-quality-gate action from the workflow